-In arriving at its conclusions, PwC has relied on data and information provided by AvivaSA.
-This review opinion is in accordance with the terms of the Engagement Letter.
-To the fullest extent permitted by applicable law, PwC does not accept or assume any responsibility, duty of care or liability to anyone other than AvivaSA for or in connection with its review work, the opinion it has formed, or any statement set forth in this opinion.
+In arriving at these conclusions PWC has relied on data and information provided by AvivaSA.
+This review opinion is in accordance with the terms of the engagement letter.
+To the fullest extent permitted by applicable law, PWC does not accept or assume any responsibility, duty of care or liability to anyone other than AvivaSA for or in connection with its review work, the opinion it has formed, or any statement set forth in this opinion.

+Yours sincerely,

-Yours sincerely, PricewaterhouseCoopers Pensions, Actuarial & Insurance Services B.V.
+PricewaterhouseCoopers Pensions, Actuarial & Insurance Services B.V.

 T.A.P.M.
-Berg Partner theo.berg@pwc.com
+Berg Partner Theo.berg@pwc.com